Economics - Management

 Objectives

-- to offer a finance course based on energy-climate-economy issues, in order to understand precisely the interaction mechanisms of these three dimensions;
+- offer a finance course focusing on energy-climate-economy issues, to provide a precise understanding of how these three dimensions interact;

-- Understand the political stakes (particularly monetary) and the impacts of regulatory or financial decisions taken by governments, central banks, private banks, insurers, investors and issuers, in their environmental dimension;
+- understand the political stakes (particularly monetary) and the environmental impact of regulatory and financial decisions taken by governments, central banks, private banks, insurers, investors and issuers;

-- Recognize, measure and compare the risks and dangers associated with climate issues but also the opportunities, in terms of financial impacts, on the valuation of companies, debt products and climate-related derivatives;
+- know how to recognize, measure and compare the risks and dangers associated with climate issues, but also the opportunities, in terms of financial impacts, on the valuation of companies, debt products and climate-related derivatives;

-- know how to value a company, debt or projects based on ESG criteria and understand ESG issues in the financial markets
+- know how to value a company, debt or projects based on ESG criteria, and understand ESG issues on financial markets.

-- Understand corporate ESG governance issues and their impact on long-term valuation;
+- Understand ESG governance issues and their impact on long-term valuation;

-- Know how to carry out a financial assessment of projects in the energy and transition sectors, and know the diversified and alternative financing mechanisms that can be used to measure and increase the financial resistance of organizations facing climate risks and possible environmental disasters;
+- know how to carry out a financial assessment of projects in the energy and transition sectors, and understand the diversified and alternative financing mechanisms that can be used to measure and increase the financial resilience of organizations faced with climate risks and potential environmental disasters;

 Read more